cafasdon/WarrantyDog/README.md

 # WarrantyDog
-Mass warranty checker for multiple vendors.
+Browser-based warranty checker for Dell, Lenovo, and HP devices with CSV processing and real-time progress tracking